senmash/test_fork_repo/README.md

 # test_fork_repo
-this is about automation for repo and updated
+this is about automation for repo and updated...